explosion/prodigy-recipes/tutorials/terms-from-ner/README.md

 ## Try it out

-To try this recipe, you can start by first annotating some data from `news_headlines.jsonl`, via;
+To try this recipe, you can start by first annotating some data from `news_headlines.jsonl` (found in the `example-datasets` folder), via;

 ```
 python -m prodigy ner.manual news_demo blank:en news_headlines.jsonl --label PERSON,ORG,PRODUCT,LOCATION